AlexGose/git_sync/README.md

-## What is git_sync?
+# What is git_sync?

 A Git-based Bash script to synchronize your files on Linux machines.
-If you have (Git)[https://git-scm.com] and (Bash)[https://www.gnu.org/software/bash/] installed, you probably do not need to install any additional software.
+If you have [Git](https://git-scm.com) and [Bash](https://www.gnu.org/software/bash/) installed, you probably do not need to install any additional software.
 Just download one script file.

-## Features
+# Features

-1. Written in modern Bash
+* Written in modern Bash
-2. Strives to adhere to the (Google Shell Style Guide)[https://google.github.io/styleguide/shellguide.html]
+* Strives to adhere to the [Google Shell Style Guide](https://google.github.io/styleguide/shellguide.html)
-3. Includes tests written in Bash using (bats-core)[https://github.com/bats-core/bats-core]
+* Includes tests written in Bash using [bats-core](https://github.com/bats-core/bats-core)
-4. User-defined wait time to avoid pushing too many commits
+* User-defined wait time to avoid pushing too many commits

-## Installation
+# Installation

-Download the (git_sync)[git_sync] file from this repository.
+Download the [git_sync](git_sync) file from this repository.

 Alternatively, clone this repository: